SecureHats/AzWorkspaceManager/docs/Get-AzWorkspaceManagerAssignmentJobs.md

 ## PARAMETERS

 ### -WorkspaceName
-Enter the Name of the log analytics workspace
+The Name of the log analytics workspace

 ```yaml
 Type: String